 Cats are surrounded by myths and misconceptions.
 Some are harmful, some are harmless, and others are downright strange.
 In this article, we’re going to break down some of the most common ones.

-Read on to learn the truth about 10 of the most common myths about cats.
+Read on to learn the truth about 10 of the most common myths and Misconception about cats.

 While cats definitely purr when they are happy, they also purr when they feel sick, are in pain, or are afraid.
 While we don’t know entirely why this happens, one theory is that the frequencies that cats purr are healing and help the cat feel less pain.